 In the lower right quadrant of the model is the GI tract.
 Shown here are the stomach, pyloric sphincter, small and large intestines and internal anal sphincter.
 The tubular structure to the left of the small intestine represents splanchnic arteries that supply these organs.
 The arrows leaving it represent epinephrine (E) and norepinephrine (NE) diffusing to these organs.

 The urinary bladder and its internal urethral sphincter are shown below the splanchnic artery and to the left of the large intestine.

 An adrenal gland is shown just beneath the heart.
 Its central portion is the medulla which releases the hormones epinephrine (E) and norepinephrine (NE) into the capillaries (shown to the right) that pass through the gland.

-Arteries are shown throughout the model as curved tubes encircled by a donut.
+Arteries are shown throughout the model as small curved tubes encircled by a donut.
 The donut represents vascular smooth muscle that encircles resistance arteries.
 When these muscles contract the diameter of the vessel narrows and reduces blood flow; when they are relaxed the pressure of the blood causes the vessel diameter to enlarge and flow to increase.